-The Bourier property is composed of one block totaling 304 claims, The Bourier property is composed of one block totaling 304 claims, 203 of which are 49%-owned per Lomiko, covering an area of 15,616 hectares for some 30 kilometres in length.
+The Bourier property is composed of one block totaling 304 EER, covering an area of 15,616 hectares for some 30 kilometres in length.
 It is located just along the east side of the new Rupert hydroelectric complex.

 The Lac des Montagnes volcano-sedimentary formation crosses the Bourier property in a NE direction.
 It is composed of paragneiss, amphibolites and granitic intrusions.
 To the north of the Lac des Montagnes Formation, mainly orthogneiss formed of metamorphosed granite has been observed, while the south area of this formation is composed mainly of paragneiss, also intruded by granites.